vk2kvp/md380-codeplug/README.md

 439.200 is assigned for digital simplex operation.

-<b>UHF CB Channels.</b> Note that these radios are not type approved for UHF CB.
+<b>UHF CB Channels.</b> Note that these radios are not type approved for UHF CB transmision.
 These frequencies are included in Receive-only mode.

 Before you use these codeplugs, replace the callsign and DMR ID with your own in General settings.